Header Image

 E.g. fruit, vegetables, leafy salads, wholegrain products

-Fats and carbohydrates do not normally affect the acid-base balance.
+Fats and carbohydrates do not normally influence the acid-base balance.

 5.1.
 Acid balance and amphetamine medication